Call for Papers: 9th Annual New Generations Conference at UT Austin

 This year, the conference will feature a keynote address to be delivered on Friday, April 16th, by Dr. A. Azfar Moin (University of Texas at Austin).
 This address is titled “The Body of the King in Islam.”

 The aim of this conference is to foster connections between the newest generation of scholars in Middle East/North Africa Studies and Islamic Studies in order to produce an interdisciplinary and holistic understanding of the MENA region and the broader Islamic world.
 To that end, all papers treating topics in literatures, cultures, languages, and religions of the MENA region from any time period will gladly be considered.
 In addition to original research, we also encourage state-of-the-field papers that provide a focused overview of specific subfields and propose new avenues of research in the chosen area.

 Papers to be presented at other conferences are more than welcome, as we wish to provide a forum for students to further develop and refine their research.

 Applicants may submit abstracts of no more than a single-spaced page with 12-pt font and 1-inch margins in Times New Roman, including all references.
 Abstracts longer than one page will not be considered.

 Abstracts may be submitted online at www.jil-jadid.org.

-The deadline for abstracts is Friday, January 10th.
+The deadline for abstracts is Monday, March 22nd (submissions will be considered until 11:59PM CST).
 Abstracts should not include identifying information on the abstract itself (i.e. no first or last name in the header).
 You must, however, indicate the highest degree you have obtained and your current position (e.g. M.A., Graduate Student, etc.).
 Only submissions from current or recent graduate students will be considered.

 Conference Fees & Funding: